 The Lake District National Park Partnership recently prepared its 2015-2020 Plan to manage the Lake District.
 This Plan sets out how the partners work together to proactively and effectively manage the Lake District as a National Park and as a prospective World Heritage Site.

 The Management Plan for the National Park was refreshed in 2016.
 The Plan, which was subject to ongoing consultation and discussion as part of its production, represents the broad agreement of residents, businesses and local and national organisations as to how the National Park will be managed over the next 15 years.
 It includes a new collective Vision for the National Park and seeks to provide an agreed and co-ordinated plan of action that delivers that vision for this cherished landscape within a rapidly changing world.

 2016 - 2021

 Northumberland National Park Authority has a duty to prepare a National Park Management Plan as the framework for the delivery of the National Park statutory purposes and duty.
 The Management Plan is the single most important document for the National Park, setting out the guiding principles, vision, objectives and actions for managing the National Park.

 The plan brings together and coordinates the work of many different partners who help achieve the purposes and duty of the Peak District National Park.
 It aims to encourage integrated approaches that achieve national park purposes in ways that benefit everyone.
 The plan is the single most important policy document for the national park.
-In June and July 2017 the Peak District NPA held a public consultation on its next management plan, which will be published in 2018.
+In June and July 2017 the Peak District NPA held a public consultation on the management plan.

 The plan has been a joint venture from the start, with many individuals, organisations and networks in, and, around the National Park, who have helped to shape it and will now be involved in its delivery.
 It is, after all, for all those with an interest in or influence on the National Park.